bharathvaj-ganesan/mail-test-cli/README.md

 ## Usage

 ```
+    $ mail-test --help
+    Usage
+	  $ mail-test <email address>
+	Example
 	  $ mail-test bharathvaj@zoho.com
 	  This domain is active and is set up to receive emails normally.
 ```

 ## License